bavc/avaa/_artifacts/soft_binder_syndrome.md

 Cooking times and temperatures vary, and can depend on the severity of the hydrolysis.
 55 degrees celsius (+/- a few degrees) with an incubation time of 8-10 hours is a good place to start.

 Tape baking is a process first proposed by Ampex engineers upon learning of SSS.
-Ampex patented this process<ref>http://www.richardhess.net/restoration_notes/USP5236790.pdf</ref>, but it has lapsed in the U.S.A.
+[Ampex patented this process](http://www.richardhess.net/restoration_notes/USP5236790.pdf), but it has lapsed in the U.S.A.
 Ironically, the treatment violates the terms of warranty one enjoyed when first purchasing an Ampex tape.
-In the decades since proposing this remedy, other methods for fixing a tape have been employed<ref>http://www.rezerex.com/thestickyshedsolution.html</ref>, but baking/dehydrating remains the industry standard method.
+In the decades since proposing this remedy, [other methods for fixing a tape have been employed](http://www.rezerex.com/thestickyshedsolution.html), but baking/dehydrating remains the industry standard method.

 ### Squealing tapes that do not respond to baking

 Unfortunately there is no straightforward fix for a tape exhibiting loss of lubricant.
-The fix involves hardening the magnetic coating of the tape, and/or reducing friction between the tape and everything it touches during playback.<ref>http://arsc-aaa.invisionzone.com/forums/index.php?showtopic=481</ref> Current options include, but are not limited to:
+The fix involves hardening the magnetic coating of the tape, and/or [reducing friction between the tape and everything it touches during playback.](http://arsc-aaa.invisionzone.com/forums/index.php?showtopic=481) Current options include, but are not limited to:

-* Cold playback - lowering the ambient temperature to the tape's glass transition temperature, i.e. playing the tape back in a fridge <ref name="Hess"></ref>
+* Cold playback - lowering the ambient temperature to the tape's glass transition temperature, i.e. playing the tape back in a fridge
-* Holding a q-tip continually moistened with D5 siloxane against the tape during playback <ref name="Hess"></ref>
+* Holding a q-tip continually moistened with D5 siloxane against the tape during playback
-* Creating a steady isopropyl alcohol drip to cool and lubricate the tape during playback <ref>http://richardhess.com/notes/2006/03/09/wet-playing-of-reel-tapes-with-loss-of-lubricant-a-guest-article-by-marie-oconnell/</ref>
+* Creating a steady isopropyl alcohol drip to cool and lubricate the tape during playback [](http://richardhess.com/notes/2006/03/09/wet-playing-of-reel-tapes-with-loss-of-lubricant-a-guest-article-by-marie-oconnell/)

 These techniques employ slightly different mechanisms